Practice Leadership Conference 2018

 APAPO PAC reception

 - Briefings with the executive director for professional practice

-During the conference, Executive Director for Professional Practice Katherine C. Nordal, PhD, will be meeting with the presidents and presidents-elect of the SPTAs and with the Division presidents for a briefing and information exchange on relevant practice, state and professional issues.
+During the conference, the executive director for professional practice will be meeting with the presidents and presidents-elect of the SPTAs and with the division presidents for a briefing and information exchange on relevant practice, state and professional issues.
 Participants are requested to attend the meeting for which they are scheduled.
 (PLC Program to be posted online in February.)
 Space limitations preclude additional attendees.